$\Sigma^{+}\to p\ell^{+}\ell^{-}$ decays within the standard model and beyond: Organizing the constraints

-The result of imposing all the constraints simultaneously leads to allowed regions in $C_{10+}-C_{P+}$ and $C_\Sigma-C_{9-}$ that differ by an order of magnitude.
-We thus display them separately in Fig.~\ref{f:deltabcon}.
-The $C_{10+}$ - $C_{P+}$ region is dominantly constrained by $\Delta{\cal B}(K^+\to\pi^+\mu^+\mu^-)$, whereas ${\cal B}(\Sigma^+ \to p \mu^+\mu^-) $ restricts the parameters $C_\Sigma$ and $C_{9-}$.
-For the latter, each of the four SM solutions leads to slightly different constraints as illustrated on the right panel of Fig.~\ref{f:deltabcon}.
-The figure shows two-dimensional projections of the full parameter space, but the numerical scan requires all parameters to satisfy all the constraints in Table~\ref{t:constraints} and Eq.~(\ref{eq:constraints}).
+Imposing all the constraints simultaneously leads to allowed regions in $C_{10+}$-$C_{P+}$ and $C_\Sigma$-$C_{9-}$ planes that differ by an order of magnitude.
+We therefore display them separately in Fig.\,\ref{f:deltabcon}.
+The $C_{10+}$-$C_{P+}$ region is dominantly constrained by $\Delta{\cal B}(K^+\to\pi^+\mu^+\mu^-)$, whereas ${\cal B}(\Sigma^+ \to p \mu^+\mu^-) $ restricts the parameters $C_\Sigma$ and $C_{9-}$.
+For the latter, each of the four SM LD solutions leads to slightly different constraints, as illustrated on the right panel of Fig.\,\ref{f:deltabcon} for the relativistic solutions.
+The figure shows two-dimensional projections of the full parameter space, but the numerical scan requires all parameters to satisfy all the constraints in Table\,\ref{t:constraints} and Eq.\,(\ref{eq:constraints}).

-The most important NP contribution to ${\cal B}(\Sigma^+ \to p \mu^+\mu^-) $ enters via $C_{9-}$, as suggested by the numerical entries in Table~\ref{tab:inter}.
-The range of $C_{9-}$ that is constrained by each of the four relativistic solutions is shown on the left panel of Figure~\ref{f:sigmacon}.
-The right panel shows the correlation between the integrated forward-backward asymmetry and the branching ratio for each of the four solutions.
+The most important NP contribution to ${\cal B}(\Sigma^+ \to p \mu^+\mu^-)$ enters via $C_{9-}$, as suggested by the numerical entries in Table~\ref{tab:inter}.
+The allowed range of $C_{9-}$ corresponding to each of the four relativistic solutions is exhibited on the left panel of Fig.\,\ref{f:sigmacon}.
+Its right panel displays the correlation between the integrated forward-backward asymmetry and the branching fraction for each of the four solutions.

-The resulting integrated forward backward asymmetry for $\Sigma^+\to p \mu^+\mu^-$ across the parameter space that survives all the constraints, is also most sensitive to $C_{10-}$ as can be inferred from Table~\ref{t:afbcoeffs}, and we show it in the right panel of Figure~\ref{fig:asym_NP} for the four relativistic SM LD solutions.
-The left panel shows the correlation between the asymmetry and $C_{9-}$, where the variation with $C_{9-}$ is due to the changing rate.
-Table~\ref{t:afbcoeffs} suggests that the asymmetry would be equally sensitive to $C_{10+}$, but this is not observed in the results due to the much more restricted allowed range for this parameter.
+The resulting integrated muon forward-backward asymmetry $\tilde A_{\rm FB}$ for $\Sigma^+\to p \mu^+\mu^-$ across the parameter space that survives all the constraints is also most sensitive to $C_{10-}$, as can be inferred from~Table~\ref{t:afbcoeffs}.
+We show this in the right panel of Fig.~\ref{fig:asym_NP} for the four relativistic SM LD solutions.
+The left panel exhibits the correlation between the asymmetry and $C_{9-}$, where the variation with $C_{9-}$ is due to the changing rate.
+Although Table~\ref{t:afbcoeffs} suggests that the asymmetry would be equally sensitive to $C_{10+}$, this is not observed in the plots because the allowed range of this parameter is considerably smaller.

+It is important to note that our definition for $\tilde A_{\rm FB}$ allows for NP in the numerator, but is normalized to the SM rate for each of the four solutions.
+When the contributions of NP are large this can lead to some misleadingly large anomalies seen in Fig.\,\ref{fig:asym_NP}.
+If we replace the denominator of the forward-backward asymmetry with the rate including NP contributions, the anomaly changes to what is exhibited in Fig.\,\ref{fig:asym_NP2}.